 It also appears that the type of protein supplement affects strength gain; those who consumed a casein beverage increased their chest, shoulder, and leg strength nearly twice as much as those who consumed whey protein (59 +/- 9% vs. 29 +/- 9%).
 Isometric knee extension strength significantly increased in 17 untrained males who consumed a whey protein isolate beverage compared to a carbohydrate placebo.

 The top 5 casein protein powders are: Dymatize Elite Casein, Beverly Provosyn, ON 100% Gold Standard, Universal Casein Pro and Met-RX Casein.
 Click here to compare ratings and prices.

 As per Food and Drug Administration regulations, protein supplements are considered a dietary supplement so they're "not intended to diagnose, treat, cure, or prevent any disease."
-And of course, you should check with your doctor or healthcare provider before using protein supplements to ensure there's no preexisting medical conditions preventing use from using them.
+And of course, you should check with your doctor or healthcare provider before using protein supplements to ensure there are no preexisting medical conditions preventing users from using them.

 As previously discussed, protein supplements are a cost-effective, concentrated, portable, lightweight, and shelf-stable option for increasing dietary protein intake.
 Protein supplementation can assist you in reaching any fitness goal.

 How do Protein Supplements Compare to "Real" Food Protein Sources?

 Both protein supplements and "real" food contain high-quality amino acid sources which supply your body with the protein it needs to not only survive, but thrive.
 Nearly all protein supplements are formulated to provide you with a complete and balanced amino acid profile whereas real food has a naturally occurring amino acid profile which may make it a complete or incomplete protein source.